-In today’s dynamic world, change is the only thing that is static.
+In today’s dynamic world, change is the only static thing.
 And that is what holds true for every business venture too.
 Businesses relying exclusively on native apps are likely to meet a catastrophic end soon.
-Even Gartner, one of the leading research houses, proclaimed that 9,999 in 10,000 apps will fail by 2018, yet apps continue to be a common development goal for all new businesses!
+Even Gartner, proclaimed that 9,999 in 10,000 apps would fail by 2018, yet apps continue to be a common development goal for all new businesses!

 Thus it becomes extremely crucial for businesses to look for a novel app development approach.

-Even the attention span of humans has dropped to as low as 8 seconds, further necessitating businesses to deploy applications that can grab the attention of their potential users with the flip of a second.
+Even the attention span of humans has dropped to as low as 8 seconds, further necessitating businesses to deploy applications that can grab their potential users’ attention with the flip of a second.

 What is a Progressive Web App (PWA)?

-“Web vs Mobile App or Native Mobile App vs Mobile Web” – is a question that is haunting almost every budding entrepreneur’s mind!
+“Web vs Mobile App or Native Mobile App vs Mobile Web” – is a question that haunts almost every budding entrepreneur’s.

-But what actually defines a PWA?
-Google has defined three main areas that are the must-haves of a Progressive Web App: reliability, speed, and engagement.
-Google further states that Progressive Web Apps are the ones that “load instantly, regardless of the network state”, “respond quickly to user interactions”, “live on the user’s home screen”, and “offer an immersive full-screen experience”.
+But how does PWA work?
+Google has defined three main areas that are must-haves for a Progressive Web App: reliability, speed, and engagement.
+Google further states that Progressive Web Apps are the ones that load instantly, regardless of the network state, respond quickly to user interactions, live on the user’s home screen, and offer an immersive full-screen experience.

-Let’s now look in detail into the core features of progressive web apps that truly describe them:
+Let’s look in detail into the core progressive web app features that truly describe them:

 It is easy to differentiate a traditional web application from a Progressive Web Application when you know the core features of the PWA.
 To start off, for a web application to be considered a PWA, it needs to have these core features: